tux234/fleet/docs/Configuration/fleet-server-configuration.md

 - `activity_audit_log_plugin` is set to `kafkarest` and `activity_enable_audit_log` is set to `true`.

 The value of the Content-Type header to use in Kafka REST Proxy API calls.
-More information about available versions can be found [here](https://docs.confluent.io/platform/current/kafka-rest/api.html#content-types). _Note: only JSON format is supported_
+More information about available versions can be found [in the Confluent documentation](https://docs.confluent.io/platform/current/kafka-rest/api.html#content-types). _Note: only JSON format is supported_

 - Default value: application/vnd.kafka.json.v1+json
 - Environment variable: `FLEET_KAFKAREST_CONTENT_TYPE_VALUE`